harithamohan123/Handwritten_Digit_Recognition_SVM/README.md

 Procedure :
         => Analyse the problem that is need to be found.
         => Collect dataset using Scikit-learn Digit Dataset that has 10 classes with total number of samples as 1797.
 Single image of dimension 64 as 8 x 8 matrices.
+Our dataset is not an image but values of image.
+We define them as pixel values.
-        => Load dataset and summarize detials such as number of rows and columns.
+        => Load dataset and summarize detials such as Data = (1797, 64), Image = (1797, 8, 8), Target = [0 1 2....8 9].
-        => Using iloc segregate the independant and dependant values. (iloc - helps to select values belonging to particular row and column)
+        => Visualise Data , it is array format containing values from 0-16 in 8x8 matrix with a diension of 64.
+        => Segregate Dataset into x and y, where x = input pixels -> dataset.images.reshape(imagedataLength, -1) where -1 is excluding final array/part and y = output class -> dataset.target where target is output.
         => Split train and test set for validation.
-        => We do feature scaling to scale our data to make all features contribute equally to result.
-        => Use Logistic regression algorithm.
-        => Training model for preprocessing dataset.
-        => Confusion matix used for validation that gives accuracy with true postive, true negative, false positive, false negative values.
+        => Use Support Vector Machine with the types of kernel -> linear Kernel, RBF Kernel, Polynomial Kernel.
+        => Change the tunning parameters C , Degree(only for polynomial kernel), Gamma to determine good accuracy.
+Choose good C and gamma.
+        => Train the model.
+        =>  Evaluation and Validation.
         => Observe how our model classify our new data.